earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral06-landsat-tifs-in-R.md

 <img src="{{ site.url }}/images/rfigs/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral06-landsat-tifs-in-R/plot-rgb-1.png" title="plot rgb composite" alt="plot rgb composite" width="90%" />

 Now we've created a red, green blue color composite image.
-Remember this is what our eye would see.
+Remember this is what your eye would see.
 What happens if you plot the near infrared band instead of red?
 Try the following combination: